AlejandroCasanova2000/DiscordBot/README.md

 * `join` - This command is for making the bot enter in your voice channel (REMEMBER JOIN YOUR BOT TO THE CHANNEl)

 * `play` - Play a song or adds it to queue.
 Command can be invoked by play [url] or play [song name] Ex: !play https://wwww.youtube.com... or !play dont stop me now.

-For playing playlist, simply type !play [playlistUrl] and the bot will add the entire playlist to the queue.
+* `play [YT Playlist]` -  For playing YT playlist, simply type !play https://www.youtube.com/playlist?list=... and the bot will add the entire playlist to the queue

+* `play [Spotify Playlist]` - For playing Spotify playlist, invoke play command like !play https://open.spotify.com/playlist/... and bot will schedule the songs into queue

 * `queue` - Shows the list of songs in queue